 Literature can take you there.

-Young John Goodricke practiced astronomy in late 18th century England, a time when society had a new emotional sensitivity towards nature.
-Her mysteries were typically probed in private by the cloistered.
-A heavy sentiment, perhaps, but true in the case of Goodricke.
-He was someone who’s character had a quality all but lost in our own narcissistic culture.
+Young John Goodricke practiced astronomy in late 18th century England, a time with a new sensitivity towards nature.
+The scientists who explored it have often been depicted as lone amateurs toiling away in lonely garrets.
+A romantic metaphor perhaps, but one true in the case of Goodricke.
+Despite his genius he was humble and self-effacing, qualities all too often absent from our own narcissistic culture.

-Achievement in science for someone so young was one thing, but more so for one deaf from early childhood.
-It may have been the ‘Enlightenment’, but the outlook for the deaf held little promise in a culture more callous than caring.
-His determined parents, however, discovered the first school for the deaf in all of Great Britain.
-Education in that groundbreaking academy helped make Goodricke’s pioneering work possible.
+Achievement in science was one thing, but something else entirely for someone deaf from early childhood.
+It may have been the ‘Enlightenment’, but prospects for the deaf were bleak in a culture more callous than caring.
+Goodricke’s parents, however, were both progressive and determined.
+They enrolled him in the first school for the deaf in in all Great Britain thus beginning his path to later pioneering work.

-Goodricke’s Time is an historical novel, but not an alternate past.
-Samuel Johnson, William Herschel, Thomas Braidwood, Edward Pigott, Joseph Banks and Nevil Maskelyne all play their part.
+Goodricke’s Time is an historical novel, but not an alternate history.
+Samuel Johnson, William Herschel, Thomas Braidwood, Edward Pigott, Joseph Banks and Nevil Maskelyne all play their part on the page as they did in life.
 It is a tale of disability, dogged science and the conflict between solitude and loneliness we all carry within.

 Lowell Through Time visually explores how this riverfront city has adapted to changes in architecture, commerce, demographics and entertainment.
 The rigid demands of textile manufacturing drove its initial layout, walling off the city proper from the Merrimack River by a ‘mile of mills’.
 The southward migration of this industry began as far back as the nineteenth century.
 Later shifts in shopping and entertainment patterns further weakened the commercial core.
 Other cities in Massachusetts also suffered economic downturns, but Lowell has rebounded better than most, undergoing a mini-renaissance with an expanding university, destination as a National Park and a resurrected business district.
 Industrial architecture was seen as heritage rather than blight and its demolition halted.
 Preservation of Lowell’s past did not stop entrepreneurial activity, however.
 Old textile mills, former department stores, fire stations and schools have been recycled.
 Lowell may now look much the same, but, in many ways, it is not.
 These photos tell something of that story.